Bamii/bend/notes.md

 # -------------------------------------------------------
-hmmm so i thought about why i'm even using a dsl or why a dsl is the best hammer for the job. mostly because i can just construct an ast directly. (which is in the intermediary between a dsl and a target language anyway.)
+hmmm so i thought about why i'm even using a dsl or why a dsl is the best hammer for the job. mostly because i can just construct an ast directly. (which is the intermediary between a dsl and a target language anyway.)

 # --------
 ast > dsl